QuickLogic-Corp/quicklogic-fpga-toolchain/qlf_k4n8/docs/source/tutorial/Pin-mapping.rst

         iii. “startx” or “starty”: For TOP_IO & BOTTOM_IO, “startx” is defined as the starting column number in the given TOP_IO or BOTTOM_IO section, where the given pin mapping starts for bus ports. “starty” is defined as the starting row number in the given LEFT_IO or RIGHT_IO section, where the given pin mapping starts for bus ports.
 NOTE: it is an error if “startx” is defined in the LEFT_IO or RIGHT_IO section.
 Similarly, it is an error if “starty” is defined in the TOP_IO & BOTTOM_IO section. iv. “endx” or “endy”: For TOP_IO & BOTTOM_IO, “endx” is defined as the ending column number in the given TOP_IO or BOTTOM_IO section, where the given pin mapping ends for bus ports. “endy” is defined as the ending row number in the given LEFT_IO or RIGHT_IO section, where the given pin mapping ends for bus ports.
 NOTE: it is an error if “endx” is defined in the LEFT_IO or RIGHT_IO section.
 Similarly, it is an error if “endy” is defined in the TOP_IO & BOTTOM_IO section.

-Template xml file for a 24x24 device corresponding vpr_arch xml: <https://github.com/SymbiFlow/symbiflow-arch-defs/blob/master/quicklogic/qlf_k4n8/devices/umc22/interface-mapping_24x24.xml> looks like the following:
+Template xml file <https://github.com/SymbiFlow/symbiflow-arch-defs/blob/master/quicklogic/qlf_k4n8/devices/umc22/interface-mapping_24x24.xml> for a 24x24 device corresponding vpr_arch xml looks like the following:

 .. code-block:: xml